UKNNSS-Benchmarks/uknnss-benchmark-grid/README.md

 Since the local volumes are fixed, increasing the number of MPI ranks corresponds to a weak scaling of the benchmark.

-## Status

-Stable

-## Maintainers

-- Antonin Portelli
-- Ryan Hill

-**Important:** Please do not contact the benchmark maintainers directly with any questions.
-All questions on the benchmark must be submitted via the procurement response mechanism.

 ## Software

 [https://github.com/aportelli/grid-benchmark](https://github.com/aportelli/grid-benchmark)